ON THIS PAGE: You will learn about the different treatments doctors use for people with thyroid cancer. Use the menu to

 Hypothyroidism is a condition in where there is too little thyroid hormone.
 It may cause fatigue, weight gain, dry skin and hair, and a feeling of being cold.

 The required amount, called a dose, of thyroid hormone is different for every patient and tumor type, and it can change as a person ages or as a person’s weight changes.
 The doctor will monitor your thyroid hormone levels through regular blood tests.
-Talk with your doctor about what signs to watch for that may mean it is time to adjust your dose, or amount, of hormone supplement.
+Talk with your doctor about what signs to watch for that may mean it is time to adjust your dose of hormone supplement.

 The thyroid absorbs almost all iodine that enters a body.
 Therefore, a type of radiation therapy called radioactive iodine (also called I-131 or RAI) can find and destroy thyroid cells not removed by surgery and those that have spread beyond the thyroid.
 Doctors who prescribe radioactive iodine therapy are usually endocrinologists or nuclear medicine specialists.

 Radioactive iodine treatment is an option for some people with papillary, follicular, and Hurthle cell thyroid cancer.
 Radioactive iodine is used to treat people with differentiated thyroid cancers that have spread to lymph nodes or to distant sites.
 A small test dose may be given before full treatment to be sure that the tumor cells will absorb the I-131.
 Patients with MTC or anaplastic thyroid cancer should not be treated with I-131.

 I-131 therapy is given in either liquid or pill form.
 People who receive I-131 to destroy cancer cells may be hospitalized for 2 to 3 days, depending on several factors, including the dose given.
 Patients are encouraged to drink fluids to help the I-131 pass quickly through the body.
 Within a few days, most of the radiation is gone.
 Talk with your doctor about ways to limit radiation exposure to other people, including children, who may be around you during this treatment and the days following it.